• Skip to primary navigation

 Small Strawberry Tart on a plate with a pink napkin and a wooden cutting board with strawberries in the background

-How to make Strawberry Custard Tarts
+How to make Mini Strawberry Tarts

 To make the Mini Fruit Tarts with Custard, you will first need to make the Tart Pastry, chill it and blind bake it.